May 14, 2013

 according to the Centers for Disease Control and Prevention (CDC).
 The Georgia Prescription Drug Abuse Prevention Initiative of The Council on Alcohol and Drugs, funded by the Georgia Department of Behavioral Health and Developmental Disabilities, (DBHDD) has just launched an Awareness Campaign called

-Prescription Drug Abuse – It's Not What The Doctor Ordered: Georgia Prevention Initiative Awareness Campaign
+" Prescription Drug Abuse – It's Not What the Doctor Ordered."

 The PSAs will be broadcast on 112 radio stations across the state on the Georgia News Network and 94.9 FM/The Bull.
 The Awareness Campaign also includes a Facebook ad component aimed at connecting with the social media user.
 The ads take the visitor to the website mentioned above.

 The Council on Alcohol and Drugs is working with a wide range of organizations that support the

 including the Medical Association of Georgia Foundation, the Georgia Family Connection Partnership, the Georgia Sheriffs Association and other state and federal law enforcement agencies, public and private schools, civic groups, and social organizations.
 Guidance for this campaign is being provided by the Department of Behavioral Health and Developmental Disabilities/Division of Addictive Diseases/Office of Prevention Services and Programs.

 , please contact John Bringuel, MA, ICPS, at (404) 223-2484 or email Mr. Bringuel at